Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Experimental verification

 \subsection{Small formations}

 In these experiments, we have alternated between formations A, B, and C, as shown in Fig. \ref{fig:formations}.
-Formation C has a relatively large distance between \acp{UAV} A and C, leading to greater noise in estimation of both relative position and relative orientation.
+Formation C has a relatively large distance between \acp{UAV} $U_A$ and $U_C$, leading to greater noise in estimation of both relative position and relative orientation.
 First, we have executed the sequence with restraining activated according to eq. (\ref{eq:proportional_modded}).
-The results of this test are shown in Fig. \ref{fig:flight_first_plot}a.
+The results of this test are shown in Fig. \ref{fig:flight_first_plot}b.
 The proportional factor $k_{e}$ was set to 0.06, the sensor sampling frequency to \SI{10}{\hertz}, and the threshold $\ell$ was set to 0.3 - a value we empirically determined to be an adequate compromise between convergence speed and restraining reaction to sensory noise.
 Each time a new desired formation was selected, the actual formation converged smoothly towards it.

-We have then performed this scenario with restraining disabled, while only activating at specific intervals to show that doing so stabilized the oscillating motion of the \acp{UAV}.
-The results of this experiment are shown in Fig. \ref{fig:flight_first_plot}b, with darker areas signifying where restraining was activated.
+We have then performed this scenario with restraining disabled, while only activating at specific intervals.
+This was done to show that doing so stabilized the oscillating motion of the \acp{UAV}.
+The results of this experiment are shown in Fig. \ref{fig:flight_first_plot}a, with darker areas signifying where restraining was activated.
 The formation had a significantly worse rate of convergence to the desired formation, as well as exhibiting more unnecessary accelerations and rotations.
 In the sections where restraining was activated, this effect is visibly mitigated.